4 Reasons to get a Life Insurance Quote

 A good broker can make sure that he or she helps you to find the right amount of coverage and the best type of plan.”

-8 tips for Calgarians to save on Life Insurance and Reduce Their Rates.
+9 tips for Calgarians to reduce their Life Insurance rates

 - Smoking impacts your health and insurance rates: Stop smoking well in advance (at least a year) before applying for a policy – otherwise your premiums will double.
 Like cigars?
 Well, many life insurance companies consider smoking more than 1 cigar per month and you won’t be able to get non-smoker rates.